LaMonte Wade Jr Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.81 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.76 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies allow the most home runs in baseball (131 total, 1.5 per game).
+- Rockies pitchers combine to surrender 132 total home runs at a clip of 1.5 per game (most in baseball).

-- Gomber (6-7) takes the mound for the Rockies in his 18th start of the season.
-He's put together a 6.64 ERA in 84 2/3 innings pitched, with 60 strikeouts.

-- In his last appearance on Saturday against the Detroit Tigers, the left-hander threw seven innings, giving up two earned runs while surrendering six hits.
+- His last time out was on Sunday against the Detroit Tigers, when the right-hander went five innings, surrendering eight earned runs while giving up seven hits.

-- In 17 games this season, the 29-year-old has a 6.64 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .297 to opposing hitters.
+- In 18 games this season, the 27-year-old has a 6.61 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .286 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.